chicohendrix/sprint3/readme.txt

 On Windows Command Prompt with this command: > set DEBUG=sprintone:* & npm start On Windows PowerShell with this command: PS> $env:DEBUG='sprintone:*'; npm start

+Index.html serves as the main webpage of the website

 2. Contributions:

 Coding on HTML pages: Ritvik Kumar, Julie Ho, Ryan Firestone (collaborative)